 We’re striving to stay under budget by making most of these decisions upfront so we know their exact cost, rather than setting aside allowances in our building contract.

 Our bank requires us to have a GC in order to open a construction loan.
-(Owner-builders aren’t allowed unless one of us is a contractor by trade.)
+(Owner-builders aren’t allowed unless one of us is a licensed contractor with a portfolio of past projects.)
 Our builder will satisfy this requirement by helping us coordinate the subs, manage our construction schedule, and oversee the work performed.

 He’s also handling a significant portion of our build (such as framing, siding, and trim work), but by relieving him of the grunt work of phone calls, contract negotiations, and permit applications, we’ll be able to save a nice chunk on general contractor fees.